MicrosoftDocs/visualstudio-docs/docs/ide/reference/inline-temporary-variable-csharp.md

 ---
 # Inline a temporary variable with C# #

-**What:** Lets you remove the use of a temporary variable and replace it with the actual code instead.
+**What:** Lets you remove a temporary variable and replace it with its value instead.

 **When:** The use of the temporary variable makes the code harder to understand.

-**Why:** Removing a temporary variable may make the code easier to read in certain situations
+**Why:** Removing a temporary variable may make the code easier to read.

 **How:**